Modeling-NovelDiabetesMeds/Sys-Rev-Meta/README.md

 ### Acknowledgments

 Research reported in this repository was supported by the National Heart, Lung, And Blood Institute (NHLBI) of the National Institutes of Health under award number: R01HL153456.
 The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.

-This work has not been peer-reviewed.
-The authors have no competing interests to declare.